Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Transfer the 01_day9_bedtools.sbatch script from the github repo to your /scratch/Users/\<username\>/day9/scripts/ directory.

+:yellow_circle: Make sure your SBATCH headers are correct.

-:yellow_circle: Input the paths to the gene annotation file and your MACS peak file
+:yellow_circle: Input the paths to the gene annotation file and your MACS peak file.

 #### We will now fill the script section with bedtools commands.